danferth/todo/README.md

 ====
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it
 - [ ] figure out what to do with `$_GET` need to get into `angular`? or something.
 Once page knows the query how does it show differing text apnotes ect.
+- [ ] text for each roadmap tile
+- [ ] redo the transfer cap form in angular will need json file and what not
 - [x] add PN's to FV pages
 - [x] double check all links in robot lisa
 - [x] new favicon